jpuritz/EecSeq/Protocol.md

 ---

 ### SAFE STOPPING POINT
-* Resuspend the beads in 15 μl 1X A-Tailing Buffer (Table 5B), cover the reaction and store at 4 oC for up to 24 hours.
+* Resuspend the beads in 15 μl 1X A-Tailing Buffer (see table above), cover the reaction and store at 4 oC for up to 24 hours.
 Do not freeze the samples as this will damage the AMPure® XP® beads.
 When ready, proceed to **A-Tailing after Safe Stopping Point**.

 ---